Chapter 19: The Tragedy at Ong Thanh 062025

 human lives.
 Although it is a path which God has paved for some of the

-against all odds, found this enlightened path later in life, after
+Lieutenant Colonel Denton, found this enlightened path later in life,

-butting his head against a wall, as a combat commander, in both Korea
+after butting his head against a wall as a combat commander in both

-contribution to his country and touch many other lives and his community
+significant contribution to his country and touch many other lives and

-in an enlightened way.
-Instead, Terry became one more tragic victim of
+his community in an enlightened way.
+Instead, Terry became one more

-the darkness.
-He was trapped in the shadow of his father's life, never
+tragic victim of the darkness.
+He was trapped in the shadow of his

 At 0800 hours the next morning, on October 17, 1967, Jim George's